ADMISSIONS POLICY FOR

 4. Catholic Children, who attend another primary school

-5. Looked after children in the care of a local authority or children that were looked after by a local authority and immediately after that became subject to an adoption, residence or special guardianship order (see definitions)
+5. Looked after children in the care of a local authority or children that were looked after by a local authority and immediately after that became subject to an adoption, child arrangements or special guardianship order (see definitions)

-6. Children, who are baptised or dedicated members of other Christian Churches as recognised by Churches Together in England(see note 6) and attend a Catholic Primary school
+6. Children, who are baptised or dedicated members of other Christian Churches and attend a Catholic Primary school

 7. Children of other Faith traditions (not included in 5 above), who attend a Catholic Primary school